Ljungwaldh/First-Milestone-Project/README.md

 The sections of the introduction and the cards in the carousel all have **hover stylings applied**, giving users subtle feedback on which piece of content they are hovering over and focusing on.
 This is done by the images enlarging themselves slightly when the section/card is hovered over.

+#### Deviations from Wireframe

+* None, the home page followed same idea as the wireframe, a layout I was confident of in giving a good user experience

 ### Training

 Following the same format as the home page, with a main page heading, followed by content presented in three columns aligned horizontally across the whole width of the page.